 ● Increasing uptake of technology

-These drivers of convenience and increasing demand for products and solutions, which help to simplify lifestyles, are having an impact across a number of industries, particularly the highly consumer-dependent FMCG sector.
-The Nielsen report illustrates that consumers’ grocery and packaged goods product choices are underpinned by their experiences in three areas: shopping, consumption and brand engagement.
+These drivers of convenience and increasing demand for products and solutions which help to simplify lifestyles are having an impact across myriad industries, particularly the highly consumer-dependent FMCG sector.
+The Nielsen report illustrates consumers’ grocery and packaged goods product choices are underpinned by their experiences in three areas: shopping, consumption and brand engagement.

-The evolving demand for convenience has given rise to a slew of life-simplifying products such as prepared food and on-the-go meal solutions, home or office grocery delivery offerings, and tech-driven “on-demand” services.
-Almost one third (30%) of the Kingdom’s consumers use restaurant or meal delivery services, an increase of 8% from 2017.
-Grab-and-go meals from quick-service, fast food, and street vendors are also on the rise — 49% of consumers in the country have visited a fast food outlet in the past six months.
-Lunch and dinner are the meals most likely to be substituted with out-of-home dining options, with 45% of Saudi Arabia’s online consumers opting to eat outside on a weekly basis, higher than the global average (39%) and the Middle East and Africa regional average (32%).
+This evolving demand for convenience has given rise to a slew of life-simplifying products such as ready prepared and on-the-go meal solutions, home or office grocery delivery offerings, and tech-driven “on-demand” services.
+Almost one quarter (24%) of Pakistani consumers use restaurant or meal delivery services.
+Grab-and-go meals from quick-service, fast food and street vendors are also on the rise — 41% of Pakistani consumers have visited a fast food outlet and 29% street food vendors in the past six months.
+Dinner is the meal most likely to be substituted with out-of-home dining options, with 24% of Pakistani online consumers opting to eat outside on a weekly basis, and 38% on a monthly basis.

 Mobile devices and digital platforms are also shaping consumer experiences and transforming brand-to-consumer engagement.
-Around six in 10 consumers say they enjoy the freedom of being connected anytime and anywhere (64%) while 70% feel that mobile connected devices have made their lives better.
-Around three in 10 consumers are already using online channels for home delivery (29%) while 38% that have not yet used online home delivery services are willing to do so.
+Around four in five consumers say they enjoy the freedom of being connected anytime, anywhere (82%), and this prevalence of connectivity provides multiple touchpoints for FMCG companies to interact with consumers, and leverage localisation to improve engagement through personalised and authentic recommendations.
+Almost one-quarter of Pakistani consumers are already using online channels for home delivery (24%) while 37% that have not yet used online home delivery services are willing to do so.

 ”Convenience means different things to different consumers around the world, depending on their circumstances, culture, location, market maturity and access to technology,” observes Ailsa Wingfield, Executive Director, Thought Leadership, Global Markets, Nielsen.
 These are key influencers that are driving the need for FMCG companies to offer solutions that address the growing need for convenience.

-“Equally important, the widespread adoption of technology is providing an ever-increasing array of consumer data, enabling greater customization,” Wingfield continues.
+“Equally important, omnipresent technology adoption is providing an ever-increasing array of consumer data, enabling greater customization,” Wingfield continues.
 “FMCG players need to adapt to circumstances and provide integrated shopping experiences that allow consumers the freedom of greater choice of solutions that meet their needs.”

 ABOUT THE NIELSEN QUEST FOR CONVENIENCE REPORT